xar-network/xar-network/docs/delegator-guide-cli.md

 ## Accounts

-At the core of every Cosmos account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
-From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key/public key.
+At the core of every  account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+From this mnemonic, it is possible to create any number of  accounts, i.e. pairs of private key/public key.
 This is called an HD wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on the HD wallet specification).

 ```
      Account 0                         Account 1                         Account 2